 More recently in the United States, live food has had many proponents.
 Sylvester Graham, creator of graham flour and namesake of the graham cracker, was a staunch advocate of a raw vegan diet as early as the 1820's.
 He developed a large following and was vehemently opposed by the doctors, butchers, bakers, tobacconists, brewers, distillers, and saloon keepers of the day, since his widely popular teachings threatened their livelihoods.
 His followers, dubbed Grahamites, wrote books and established boarding houses promoting the Graham system, and established what is claimed to be the world's first health food store.
 About the same time, German raw foodists fleeing industrialized Germany in favor of Southern California's more utopian environment added to the mix.
 Hermann Sexauer, a sporadic raw foodist, in 1934 founded Sexauers in Santa Barbara, one of America's first health food stores since the Grahamites.
 (Benedict Lust (pron.
 "Loost), the father of American naturopathy, is also credited with opening the first American health food store since Graham in the early 1900s.)
 Adding to the Southern California influence, John and Vera Richter founded the first American raw food restaurant in 1917, the Eutropheon, Greek for "good nutrition," in Los Angeles.
 John held weekly lectures on raw food at the restaurant which spawned a pioneering book on the subject, Nature the Healer (1936).
 Vera wrote Cook-Less Book (1925), one of the first American raw recipe books.
 The Richter's influenced dozens of California's health and raw food pioneers, among them silent film star Gloria Swanson, and natural health advocate Paul Bragg.
 Bragg's products are now commonly found in health food stores around the world.
 Numerous other raw foodists emerged in the past 200 years, notable among them: Clara Barton, founder of the Red Cross, Herbert Shelton and TC Fry, champions of "natural hygiene" (continual internal cleansing or detoxification of the body using a specific protocol of raw vegetarian food), Dr. Bernard Jensen, nutritionist and father of modern American iridology (determination of the body's strengths and weaknesses by examination of the irises).

 One European emigré whose name is well known in today's natural health circles is Ann Wigmore.
 Born in Lithuania in 1909, Wigmore cured herself of cancer in the 1950s using wheat grass juice.
 In 1963 she and Viktoras Kulvinskas opened the Hippocrates Health Institute in Boston, pioneering healing with wheatgrass juice and ultimately founding a movement that has been emulated worldwide.
 Hippocrates has since moved to West Palm Beach, Florida.
-Today there are many other successful live food health centers around the world, including Gabriel Cousens' Tree of Life Rejuvenation Center in Patagonia, Arizona, Brenda Cobb's Living Foods Institute in Atlanta, Georgia, Optimum Health Institute in California and Texas, Robert Morse's Gods Herbs in Port Charlotte, Florida, Creative Health Institute in Union City, Michgan, and Hallelujah Acres in New Bern, North Carolina, to name a few.
+Today there are other successful live food health centers around the world, including the Ann Wigmore Natural Health Institute in Puerto Rico, The Ann Wigmore Foundation in San Fidel, New Mexico, Brenda Cobb's Living Foods Institute in Atlanta, Georgia, Optimum Health Institute in California and Texas, Dr. Robert Morse's Private Health Club in Port Charlotte, Florida, Hallelujah Acres in Shelby, North Carolina, and Serenity Cove in Greeneville, Tennessee to name a few.